-I. Legislative Requests and Inquiries
+K. Legislative Requests and Inquiries

-All requests or inquiries from public officials or their staffs must be referred to the agency/department head or his or designee before any action is taken, unless employees are directed to handle such requests otherwise by the agency/department head or his or her designee.
+All requests or inquiries from public officials or their staffs must be referred to the Appointing/Authority agency/departmental head or his or her designee before any action is taken, unless employees are directed to handle such requests otherwise by the agency/department head or his or her designee.

-CODE OF CONDUCT FOR COMMONWEALTH OF MASSACHUSETTS NAGE UNIT ONE
+CODE OF CONDUCT FOR COMMONWEALTH OF MASSACHUSETTS NAGE UNIT THREE